 Traditional Vegan Mooncake Recipe is your gateway to experiencing the most popular and traditional Chinese dessert, the mooncake.
 In this article, I will explain everything you need to know before diving into this delicacy.

-Mooncakes have been a part of the Chinese culture for over 3,000 years and are part of many other Asian cultures as well.
+Vegan mooncakes have been a part of Chinese culture for over 3,000 years and are part of many other Asian cultures as well.
 It symbolizes one of four seasons: Spring, Summer, Autumn, and Winter.

 Each adds something different to the food that shows which season it celebrates.
 The pastry is also filled with different flavors such as red bean paste in springtime, green tea in autumn, or… well… anything!

 This mixture of flavors creates a unique experience for each individual mooncake.
 This is why the vegan mooncake is so popular; it has many different flavors and a unique experience each time.

 For The Dough:

 - 1/2 tsp alkaline water (lye water)

 - A few drops of food coloring (optional)

 - 250g lotus seed paste or red bean paste (store-bought or homemade)